UZBEKISTAN: Torture and death threats unpunished

 Will new ban end "routine" torture?

-Tatyana Dovlatova, another local human rights defender, told the agency that "many still keep silent about their torture because the law-enforcement agencies threaten them and their family members, telling them that their complaints will only worsen the situation."
+Tatyana Dovlatova, another local human rights defender, told the agency that "many still keep silent about their torture because state agencies threaten them and their family members, telling them that their complaints will only worsen the situation."

 Torture, or threats of this, by police and other officials are "routine" in Uzbekistan, the UN Committee Against Torture found in 2007.
 The UN Convention against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment, which Uzbekistan acceded to on 28 September 1995, obliges states to arrest and prosecute anyone suspected of committing torture (see Forum 18's Uzbekistan religious freedom survey http://forum18.org/archive.php?article_id=2314).